major-segfault/khalilstemmler-website-2019/src/pages/articles/enterprise-typescript-nodejs/clean-consistent-expressjs-controllers.md

 **Update: May 14th, 2019**

 Thanks to [@patroza](https://github.com/patroza) for suggesting that we maintain the request and response objects from within the base class in a stateful/truly object-oriented manner, rather than passing them around functionally.
 This approach encapsulates responsibility much better.

+**Update December 2nd, 2019**

+After some battle-testing on this approach, the community and I discovered that making the response on the base class stateful isn't a good idea.
+If several requests are coming enter the same controller, we'd overwrite responses.
+The functional approach of passing req and response through has 0 side effects and seems to eliminate this issue.
+Thanks Ryan, Sam, and Matt!